How can I automatically sync my data from Polar Flow to Strava?

 - Click the Connect button right beside Strava.

-- Allow access: Strava window opens.
-Click Connect.
+- Confirm Strava window opens.
+Click OK.

 - Log into Strava.